If you are bringing your class to us

 Please do not send your child in a mask, or ask us to make sure they wear one:

-- unless it is very strictly and regularly cleaned (or brand new and unused) a mask can act as a reservoir of virus/bacteria, which transfer to your child’s hands when they touch the outside of the mask
+- unless it is very strictly and regularly cleaned (or brand new and unused) a mask can act as a reservoir of virus/bacteria, which transfer to a child’s hands when they touch the outside of the mask

 - the potential psychological impact of wearing a mask (or seeing one worn) in terms of building anxiety and feeling you are in a dangerous place is the opposite of what we want to achieve